-When a traveler asks AI to recommend a boutique hotel, it returns a short list.
-Your property is either on it, or it isn't.
+When a traveler asks AI for a boutique hotel, it returns a short list.
+If yours isn't on it, I find why, and what to fix first.

 Showing up isn't enough on its own.
 I audited a property that had earned a Michelin Key.
 That recognition was on their website.
 It wasn't anywhere AI looks first.
 Ask ChatGPT about them and you get a reasonable description: boutique hotel, good location, thoughtful design.
 The Michelin Key never came up.
 Neither did the reason they earned it.